-Foundation Pathway 1: Rivers and Inland Waterways including limited distances to Sea: A minimum total of 441 off the job training hours over a minimum period of 12 months
+Foundation Pathway 1: Rivers and Inland Waterways including limited distances to Sea: A minimum total of 441 off the job training hours over a minimum period of 12 months.

-Foundation pathway 2: Sea Fishing: A minimum total of 334 off the job training hours over a minimum period of 12 months
+Foundation pathway 2: Sea Fishing: A minimum total of 334 off the job training hours over a minimum period of 12 months.

-Foundation pathweay 3: Able seafarer/tug rating (deck): A minimum total of 306 off the job training hours over a minimum period of 12 months.
+Foundation pathway 3: Able Seafarer (Deck): A minimum total of 306 off the jobtraining hours over a minimum period of 12 months

-Foundation pathway 4: A minimum total of 295 off the job training hours over a minimum period of 12 months tonnage (near coastal) including tugs: A minimum total of 473 off the job training hours over a minimum period of 12 months
+Foundation pathway 4: A minimum total of 295 off the job training hours over a minimum period of 12 months.